 Dieting is the only game where you win when you lose.

 Chances are, you’ve come across some information about popular diet trends recently.
 Perhaps you have a friend who achieved dramatic weight loss through keto or a colleague who swears by intermittent fasting.
-In fact, today it seems nearly impossible to avoid talk about diet trends.
+In fact, today it seems nearly impossible to avoid talking about diet trends.
 After all, many of us share the common goal of trying to eat better, be healthier, and lose or control our weight.
 The trouble is that diet fads aren’t the solution.

 Cenegenics believes in a different approach to eating.
 Nutrition, when implemented properly, has the power to truly nourish your body, optimize its functioning, and even decrease your risk for serious disease.
 There’s no “quick fix” when it comes to eating well; instead, it requires a lifelong approach to making wise dietary choices.